zukunft/zukunft.com/docs/code_functions_all.md

     \-- is_similar_std - section for function is_similar_std is expected to be info in /sandbox/sandbox_named.php
     \-- is_similar_named - section for function is_similar_named is expected to be info in /sandbox/sandbox_named.php
     \-- get_similar - section for function get_similar is expected to be save in /sandbox/sandbox_named.php
+    \-- id_used_msg - section for function id_used_msg not yet defined that it should be save helper in /sandbox/sandbox_named.php
     \-- get_obj_with_same_id_fields - section for function get_obj_with_same_id_fields is expected to be set and get in /sandbox/sandbox_named.php
     \-- merged_info_message - section for function merged_info_message not yet defined that it should be save helper in /sandbox/sandbox_named.php
     \-- sql_insert_switch - section for function sql_insert_switch not yet defined that it should be sql write in /sandbox/sandbox_named.php